By: Tanja Babic, PhD

 12. Wendong Li

 The interaction between individual and environmental factors that promote proactivity is the main topic of Dr. Wendong Li’s research.
-Dr. Li obtained a PhD in Management in 2013 and is currently an assistant professor at the Kansas State University.
-He has published numerous articles and book chapters and was featured in an interview by the Society for Industrial and Organizational Psychology.
+He recently began focusing on change-related issues in organizational research.
+Dr. Li obtained a PhD in Management in 2013 and is currently an associate professor at the Department of Management, the Chinese University of Hong Kong.

 The influence of Dr. Shankar’s work impacts people worldwide.
 She holds a PhD from Oxford University and completed a postdoctoral fellowship at Stanford University.
-She is currently the senior White House policy advisor.
-In her current role, she uses her behavioral science expertise to influence federal programs and policies.
-She is coordinating Social and Behavioral Science Team in an effort to use science and innovation to promote government performance and efficiency.
+She served as the senior White House policy advisor under President Obama.

 14. Greg Oldham